sajad-bana-zadeh/PyTorch-Basic-GAN/README.md

 # PyTorch-Basic-GAN
 Basic implementation of a Generative Adversarial Network (GAN) in PyTorch.
 Trains a generator and discriminator on the MNIST dataset to generate realistic handwritten digit images.
 Includes model definition, training loop, and image generation visualization.
 Beginner-friendly tutorial.

-# PyTorch-Basic-GAN

-Basic implementation of a Generative Adversarial Network (GAN) in PyTorch.
-This project trains a simple GAN on the MNIST dataset to generate realistic handwritten digit images.

 ---

 ## Overview